-What is Considered “Special Needs” for Child Support Purposes?
+What Is Considered “Special Needs” for Child Support Purposes?

 When it comes to child support, any mental or physical disability could be considered a special need.
 Special needs generally substantially hinder the child’s ability to function in society.
 When a court is determining whether a child has special needs, it will consider a variety of factors, including the child’s need for various therapies, insurance coverage, the need for special equipment, required modifications to a vehicle or home, educational costs, dietary needs, medical expenses, and more.